worldamazing/plan/docs/initiatives.md

 >
 > This is what it looks like when we start building a world based on truth, cooperation, and the boundless potential of the human spirit.

+> [!TIP]
+> This section offers deeper insight into key initiatives of the World Amazing Plan.
+For a full walkthrough of the plan’s structure, vision, and path forward, see the [overview](/docs/overview.md).

 ## Table of Contents
 1. [Home for Every Citizen](#home-for-every-citizen-building-safe-and-sustainable-communities)